Filler migration

 What is filler migration?

-Is swelling the same as filler migration?
+Is swelling after fillers the same as migration?

 What is the difference between overfilling and migration?